Sweet Bay (shrub form)

 A rounded to pyramidal, aromatic, evergreen shrub, with leathery, glossy dark green leaves commonly used as a culinary herb; may be pruned to any shape and size; great as a hedge, screen, or container plant; an excellent houseplant

-Sweet Bay (shrub form) has attractive green foliage throughout the season.
+Sweet Bay (shrub form) has attractive green deciduous foliage on a plant with an oval habit of growth.
 The glossy oval leaves are highly ornamental but do not develop any appreciable fall color.
 It features subtle chartreuse flowers at the ends of the branches from early to mid spring.
 It produces plum purple berries in early summer.

 Sweet Bay (shrub form) is a multi-stemmed deciduous shrub with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and can be pruned at anytime.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Sweet Bay (shrub form) is recommended for the following landscape applications;

 - Container Planting

 Sweet Bay (shrub form) will grow to be about 10 feet tall at maturity, with a spread of 7 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.
 This is a dioecious species, meaning that individual plants are either male or female.
 Only the females will produce fruit, and a male variety of the same species is required nearby as a pollinator.